Obstetric fistula: Society and culture

 During most of the 20th century, obstetric fistulae were largely missing from the international global health agenda.
 This is reflected by the fact that the condition was not included as a topic at the landmark United Nations 1994 International Conference on Population and Development (ICPD).
 The 194-page report from the ICPD does not include any reference to obstetric fistulae.
 In 2000, eight Millennium Development Goals were adopted after the United Nations Millennium Summit to be achieved by 2015.
 The fifth goal of improving maternal health is directly related to obstetric fistula.
 Since 2003, obstetric fistula has been gaining awareness amongst the general public and has received critical attention from UNFPA, who has organized a global "Campaign to End Fistula".
 New York Times columnist Nicholas Kristof, a Pulitzer Prize–winning writer, wrote several columns in 2003, 2005, and 2006 focusing on fistula and particularly treatment provided by Catherine Hamlin at the Fistula Hospital in Ethiopia.
-In 2007, Fistula Foundation, Engel Entertainment, and a number of other organizations including PBS NOVA released the documentary film, A Walk to Beautiful, which traced the journey of five women from Ethiopia who sought treatment for their obstetric fistulae at the Addis Ababa Fistula Hospital in Ethiopia.
-The film still airs frequently on PBS in the U.S. and is credited with increasing awareness of obstetric fistulae greatly.
-Increased public awareness and corresponding political pressure have helped fund the UNFPA's Campaign to End Fistula, and helped motivate the United States Agency for International Development to dramatically increase funding for the prevention and treatment of obstetric fistulae.
+In 2007, Fistula Foundation, Engel Entertainment, and several other organizations, including PBS NOVA, released the documentary film, A Walk to Beautiful, which traced the journey of five women from Ethiopia who sought treatment for their obstetric fistulae at the Addis Ababa Fistula Hospital in Ethiopia.
+The film still airs frequently on PBS in the U.S. and is credited with greatly increasing awareness of obstetric fistulae.
+Increased public awareness and corresponding political pressure have helped fund the UNFPA's Campaign to End Fistula.
+They helped motivate the United States Agency for International Development to dramatically increase funding for the prevention and treatment of obstetric fistulae.

 Countries that signed the United Nations Millennium Declaration have begun adopting policies and creating task forces to address issues of maternal morbidity and infant mortality, including Tanzania, Democratic Republic of Congo, Sudan, Pakistan, Bangladesh, Burkina Faso, Chad, Mali, Uganda, Eritrea, Niger, and Kenya.
 Laws to increase the minimum age for marriage have also been enacted in Bangladesh, Nigeria, and Kenya.
 To monitor these countries and hold them accountable, the UN has developed six "process indicators", a benchmark tool with minimum acceptable levels that measures whether or not women receive the services they need.

 The UNFPA set out several strategies to address fistulae, including "postponing marriage and pregnancy for young girls, increasing access to education and family planning services for women and men, provide access to adequate medical care for all pregnant women and emergency obstetric care for all who develop complications, and repairing physical damage through medical intervention and emotional damage through counselling."
 One of the UNFPA's initiatives to reduce the cost of transportation in accessing medical care provided ambulances and motorcycles for women in Benin, Chad, Guinea, Guinea-Bissau, Kenya, Rwanda, Senegal, Tanzania, Uganda, and Zambia.